 At Cleveland Clinic, holistic psychotherapy is delivered by licensed independent clinical social workers or licensed professional clinical counselors with training in therapeutic approaches focused on the mind-body connection.

 Talk psychotherapy is used for patients who are not ready for nontraditional treatments.
 This method includes psychodynamic, behavioral, cognitive and other well-known approaches used in modern mental healthcare.

 Nontraditional therapies tap into various levels of mind-bodyspirit healing.
 They have a strong spiritual component that complements elements of transpersonal psychology, energy medicine and other traditions of healing.

 - Eye movement desensitization reprocessing therapy (EMDR) is a modality that involves a form of bilateral stimulation (e.g., eyes moving back and forth) that is performed while the patient processes a traumatic memory.
 The goal of EMDR is to heal from distressing experiences that are still affecting the patient in the present day.

 - Mindfulness-based cognitive behavioral therapy combines mindfulness strategies and cognitive approaches to help individuals better understand the interplay between our thoughts, feelings and behaviors.

-- Guided imagery is widely used to create tangible changes in a patient’s overall health by actively creating images of well-being.
-It can help the patient reduce the effects of certain medical and emotional conditions.
+- Guided imagery is widely used to change a patient’s overall health by actively creating images of well-being.
+The technique can be used to help reduce the effects of certain medical and emotional conditions.